-and Laitin, 2011).
-Nonetheless, the demarcation and enforcement of these borders was not forcefully enforced in the past, as land was historically abundant and population scarce in precolonial Africa (Herbst, 2000).
-These conditions disincentivized the control of land and the "demarcation" of borders (Fanso, 1984).
-However, things dramatically changed during the post-colonial period (Herbst, 2000).
-Due to its late demographic transition, Africa experienced rapid population growth (increasing from 74 million in 1800 to 1.3 billion in 2019) characterized by low urbanization rates and large rural-rural migration.
-As a result, competition for resources became more salient as land became more scarce and marginal lands became more valuable (Boone, 2017).3 We argue that it is the "porosity" of these poorly demarcated historical borders that serves as catalyst for the emergence of conflict, especially when accompanied by increases in population or the presence of land suitable for agriculture.
-Indeed, these soft historical borders are conducive to the existence of weak ethnic (and personal) property rights, overlapping claims on resources (particularly agricultural land), and a higher likelihood of interethnic contact and encroachment.4
+fact, we show empirically that these historical ethnic borders have persisted and still predict ethnic identification today.
+However, the demarcation and enforcement of borders in precolonial Africa were not strictly enforced, since land was historically abundant and the population scarce (Fanso, 1984; Herbst, 2000).
+Yet, things changed dramatically during the post-colonial period as population grew explosively.
+Consequently, land grew scarce, marginal lands became valuable, and competition for resources in general increased (Boone, 2017; Herbst, 2000).
+Thus, we argue that it is the fuzziness and "porosity" of these historical borders that serve as catalyst for the emergence of conflict, especially when accompanied by increases in population or the presence of land suitable for agriculture.
+Indeed, these soft historical borders are conducive to the existence of weak ethnic (and personal) property rights, overlapping claims on valuable resources, and a higher likelihood of inter-ethnic contact and encroachment.
+We formalize these insights as empirical hypotheses in section 2, clarifying mechanisms through which historical ethnic borders may affect contemporary conflict.

-To test our main hypothesis, we combine georeferenced conflict data at the very fine local level from the Armed Conflict Location and Event Data Project (ACLED) (Raleigh et al., 2010) and the UCDP Georeferenced Events Dataset (GED) (Sundberg and Melander, 2013) with the spatial distribution of historical ethnic borders (Murdock, 1959).
-5,6 Specifically, by comparing artificial regions (i.e., grid cells of 50×50 km) within an ethnic homeland in a country, we explore whether the presence of historical ethnic borders predicts contemporary conflict across grid cells.
+To test our main hypotheses, we combine georeferenced conflict data at the very fine local level from the Armed Conflict Location and Event Data Project (ACLED) (Raleigh et al., 2010) and the UCDP Georeferenced Events Dataset (GED) (Sundberg and Melander, 2013) with the spatial distribution of borders of ethnic homelands at the eve of colonization (Murdock, 1959). $^{5,6}$ As a first step, we use survey data on ethnic identification in contemporary Africa from all rounds of the Afrobarometer (Afrobarometer, 2018) to provide evidence for the persistence, fuzziness, and porosity of these historical ethnic borders.
+Having established the contemporary relevance of these historical ethnic borders, we next test of our main hypothesis.
+Specifically, by comparing artificial regions (i.e., grid cells of $50 \times 50 \text{km}$ ) within an ethnic homeland in a country, we explore whether the presence of historical ethnic borders predicts contemporary conflict across grid cells.
 Our results hint to the strong influence of historical ethnic borders on non-civil conflict in Africa.
 Indeed, both the intensive and extensive margins of contemporary conflict are concentrated in the proximity of historical ethnic borders.
-This strong empirical pattern holds regardless of whether we look at the presence, the number, or the total